ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 To establish the extent of disease and needs in an individual diagnosed with HP, the following evaluations are recommended:

-•Blood urea nitrogen and serum creatinine concentration to assess renal function
+•Blood urea nitrogen and serum creatinine concentration to assess renal function (all ages)

-•Serum concentration of calcium, phosphorus, magnesium
+•Serum concentration of calcium, phosphorus, magnesium (infants)

-•Baseline dental evaluation
+•Baseline dental evaluation (by 1 year of age)

-•Baseline orthopedic evaluation (Tier 4)
+•Baseline orthopedic evaluation (all ages) (Tier 4)

 •Endocrinology to optimize bone homeostasis and avoid exacerbating treatments